openFyde/chromiumos-overlay/chromeos-base/autotest-capability-default/README.md

    - no hw_enc_h264_1080_30
 ```

-Conversely, when one writes '_capability_', we should maximize the targeted
+Conversely, when one writes *`capability`*, we should maximize the targeted
 devices.

 __add an existing to chipset/baseboard/board__

-Example of adding a new chipset overlay,  "chipset-mhl" (standing for
+Example of adding a fictitional new chipset overlay, `chipset-mhl` (standing for
 Meihua Lake).

 Please create the following files.